csherwood-usgs/CRF_classes_to_Roughness/README.md

 The results were saved as a .mat file.

 Steps are:
- * Load the image and make lat/lon coordinate arrays
+ * Load the image and determine projection and coordinates
+ * Load the .mat file produced by ```int_seg_crf```
  * Make a look-up table to convert classes to Manning's n
- * Load the .mat file produced by ```int_seg_crf```
  * Use the lookup table to create a grid of roughness values
  * [Smooth or edit the roughness array?]
- * Load the model grid coordinate
+ * Load the model grid coordinates
- * Transform model grid coordinates to lat/lon
+ * Transform model grid coordinates projection of roughness array
  * Interpolate roughness values onto model grid
  * Save model grid